ballen1331/Ben_Allen_Portfolio/Example Catching Report/README.md

 # Example Catching Report

-## Reason for Completion: Served as intial R&D report sent to the coaching staff of VCU Baseball to be presented to players
+## Reason for Completion: Served as initial R&D report sent to the coaching staff of VCU Baseball to be presented to players

 ### A few notes about the data